Thomas Eakins: Photography

-An excellent example of Eakins' use of this new technology is his painting A May Morning in the Park, which relied heavily on photographic motion studies to depict the true gait of the four horses pulling the coach of patron Fairman Rogers.
+An excellent example of Eakins' use of this new technology is his painting A May Morning in the Park, which relied heavily on photographic motion studies to depict the true gait of the four horses pulling the coach of patron Rogers.
 But in typical fashion, Eakins also employed wax figures and oil sketches to get the final effect he desired.

 The so-called "Naked Series", which began in 1883, were nude photos of students and professional models which were taken to show real human anatomy from several specific angles, and were often hung and displayed for study at the school.
 Later, less regimented poses were taken indoors and out, of men, women, and children, including his wife.
 The most provocative, and the only ones combining males and females, were nude photos of Eakins and a female model (see below).
 Although witnesses and chaperones were usually on site, and the poses were mostly traditional in nature, the sheer quantity of the photos and Eakins' overt display of them may have undermined his standing at the academy.
 In all, about eight hundred photographs are now attributed to Eakins and his circle, most of which are figure studies, both clothed and nude, and portraits.
 No other American artist of his time matched Eakins' interest in photography, nor produced a comparable body of photographic works.

 Eakins used photography for his own private ends as well.
 Aside from nude men, and women, he also photographed nude children.
 While the photographs of the nude adults are more artistically composed, the younger children and infants are posed less formally.
-These photographs, that are “charged with sexual overtones,” as Susan Danly and Cheryl Leibold write, are of unidentified children.
+These photographs, that are "charged with sexual overtones", as Susan Danly and Cheryl Leibold write, are of unidentified children.
 In the catalog of Eakins' collection at the Pennsylvania Academy of the Fine Arts, photograph number 308 is of an African American child reclining on a couch and posed as Venus.
 Both Saidiya Hartman and Fred Moten write, respectively, about the photograph, and the child that it arrests.